wallarm/product-documentation/docs/2.16/about-wallarm-waf/subscription-plans.md

 ## Trial period

-When a new user is registered in the Wallarm Console, a new client account with an active WAF node trial period is automatically created in the Wallarm system.
+When a new user is registered in the Wallarm Console, a new client account with an active trial period is automatically created in the Wallarm system.

 * The trial period is free.
 * The trial period lasts 14 days.
 * Wallarm WAF trial provides the maximum set of modules and features that can be included in a paid subscription to Wallarm WAF.
 * The trial period can be extended for 14 days more only once.

     The trial period can be extended in the Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md) section and via the button from the email notifying about the end of the trial period.
-The email is sent only to users with [role **Administrator** and **Global Administrator**](../user-guides/settings/users.md#user-roles).
+The email is sent only to users with the [role **Administrator** and **Global Administrator**](../user-guides/settings/users.md#user-roles).
 * If the trial period expired, the client account is blocked.
 When a paid subscription to Wallarm WAF is activated, access to the client account is restored for all users.

 Information about the trial period is displayed in the Wallarm Console → **Settings** → [**Subscriptions**](../user-guides/settings/subscriptions.md).